About CERT

 - Letter of recommendation provided

-- Increase your science knowledge
+- Increase foundational science knowledge

-- Improve your MCAT
+- Improve your MCAT score

 Admissions Requirements